By Chiara Spagnoli Gabardi

 2. Learn Basic Gardening Terms

-First, you need to know a wee bit about plants.
+First, you need to know a wee bit about different kinds of plants to buy.
 These terms are the most basic ones to familiarise yourself with:

 These plants complete their lifespan in a single season, then may need to be replanted.
 A “Hardy Annual” is set outdoors in spring, for example, and may lie dormant during winter, then revive in the springtime.